intelligent-staffing-systems/iss-digital-garden-2/content/index.md

 - **Scale Seamlessly**: Grow your system alongside your business without limitations.

 ## Our Tech Stack: [[ISS Technology Suite]]
-We leverage a powerful combination of cutting-edge technologies:
+We leverage a powerful combination of cutting-edge technologies for rapid iteration:

 - **Next.js & Ruby on Rails**: For robust, scalable web applications.
 - **FreeSWITCH**: Enabling advanced communication features.